asticode/go-astilectron-bundler/README.md

 That would set two variables and enable the race detection.

-# Subcommands
+# Commands
 ## Only bind data: bd

-Use this subcommand if you want to skip most of the bundling process and only bind data/generate the `bind.go` file (useful when you want to test your app running `go run *.go`):
+Use this command if you want to skip most of the bundling process and only bind data/generate the `bind.go` file (useful when you want to test your app running `go run *.go`):

-    $ astilectron-bundler bd -v -c <path to your configuration file>
+    $ astilectron-bundler bd -c <path to your configuration file>

 ## Clear the cache: cc

 The **bundler** stores downloaded files in a cache to avoid downloading them over and over again.
 That cache may be corrupted.
-In that case, use this subcommand to clear the cache:
+In that case, use this command to clear the cache:

-    $ astilectron-bundler cc -v
+    $ astilectron-bundler cc

 # Frequent problems
 ## "xxx architecture of input file `xxx' is incompatible with xxx output"